FantomCode25/Team-Phoenix/README.md

 2nd commit - 5:00 pm
 - folder Name - nova_flutter_app
 - A Mobile Application development with flutter for integrating the project

+3rd commit - 9:00 pm
+- folder name - device_code
+- file name - device.cpp
+- A code which is used for collecting data from the sensors and calculate the required features